Gol

 To understand this problem deeply, I created a persona of someone directly experiencing these challenges.

 Through interviews I learned my participants had some task management systems in place but still felt overwhelmed by big goals amid daily responsibilities.
-A product addressing goal-planning and the associated mental/emotional toll would provide a simple yet powerful solution to this common problem.
+A product addressing goal-planning & the associated mental/emotional toll would provide a simple yet powerful solution to this common problem.

-04 - Learning from the competition
+04 - Learning from the competition: what's missing in today's tools?

 Psychology-based